Manuel Romero (director)

 He filmed very quickly, he only wanted to have it finished as soon as possible and achieve a good box office outcome.
 His films were rejected by critics and intellectuals as a result, but ordinary people liked his style because they knew him from radio of variety shows.

 He directed films such as Adiós pampa mía in 1946.
+His final film 'Ue... paisano!' in 1953 featured vocal performances by the "Italian Troubadour" Nicola Paone.